Floral Park, New York: Geography

-The northern and western village boundaries are the border with New York City.
+Portions of the northern and western village boundaries are the border with New York City.

-The village also shares borders with the Nassau County neighborhoods of Bellerose Village and Bellerose Terrace to the Northwest, New Hyde Park and Stewart Manor to the East, South Floral Park to the South, and Elmont to the Southwest.
+The village also shares borders with the several Nassau County communities; the Village of Floral Park borders the Village of Bellerose and Bellerose Terrace to the northwest, the Incorporated Villages of New Hyde Park and Stewart Manor to the east, the Incorporated Village of South Floral Park to the south, and the unincorporated hamlet of Elmont to the southwest – in addition to the unincorporated hamlets of Floral Park Centre and North New Hyde Park to the northeast.